hmrc/digital-engagement-platform-skin/README.md

 This is a front-end service for supplying chat skin to MDTP microservices.

 This application uses `node 18.12.1`.
-Follow these steps if you don't know how to set your local version of node to `12`:
+Follow these steps to set up node locally:

 First of all, we need `nvm` (node version manager, so that we can run `node 18.12.1`)